Understanding complex sentences and knowing how to write them is crucial for IELTS.

 The examiner will not award you above a band 5 for 'grammatical range and accuracy' if you cannot write them or if you have a very limited ability to write them.

-This is the marking criteria for a band 6 for grammar:
+This is part of the writing marking criteria for a band 6 for grammatical range and accuracy:

 In order to understand a complex sentence, you need to understand independent and dependent clauses (look at this previous lesson on clauses if you are unsure what they are).

 It's worth noting at this point that the descriptors refer to 'complex forms', not 'complex sentences'.
 This is because 'complex sentences' are just one type of complex structure.